 If you aren’t sure how to check for hazardous air or want to know more about possible solutions to fix hazards, guidance is available from the:

-Free, professional help is available from an L&I safety & health consultant near you (ask for an Industrial Hygienist consultant).
+No-cost, professional help is available from an L&I safety & health consultant near you.

 Some Common User Issues To Know About